 You may or may not have to pay if someone takes your car without your permission and is in an accident.
-However, it can be extremely hard to prove that someone drove your car without permission.
+However, it can be extremely hard to prove that someone drove your vehicle without permission.
 This is, of course, something that can happen at any time in real life.
 But proving someone took your keys and drove off without your permission is hard for some judges to swallow.

 Stolen cars are another matter.
 If you’re a victim of vehicle theft, you won’t be liable for any damages.
 Just make sure you file a police report so there’s no question your vehicle was stolen.

 Before letting others drive your car, be certain that you trust them to give it back to you in one piece.
 For instance, it’s probably not the best idea to let someone who has a history of DUIs borrow it.
-Using common sense before lending could help save your car and your rates.
+Using common sense before lending could help save your vehicle and your rates.